cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 - Trace the IBC Denom
 - Understand how Denoms work
-- Explore the low-level details of what it means to identify a token received using IBC to your account
-- Send tokens with IBC

 - Find out which chain the token came from
 - Contact that "source" chain, and verify that it exists and is still running.